Skip to content

 Care

-Lilacs require moderate watering during the growing season, typically about one inch of water per week, depending on rainfall.
-Water deeply and thoroughly to encourage deep root growth and avoid shallow watering, which can result in stress and dehydration.
-During periods of drought or high temperatures, additional watering may be necessary to keep the soil moist.
+Watering: Lilacs thrive with moderate and consistent watering during the growing season.
+Aim for approximately one inch of water per week, adjusting based on natural rainfall.
+It is crucial to water deeply and thoroughly, encouraging robust root development.
+Shallow watering should be avoided, as it can induce stress and dehydration.
+In periods of drought or elevated temperatures, additional watering may be necessary to maintain adequate soil moisture.

 How To Use